saucedor/E1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 ```
 ### DFA

 Once the regular expression was fully defined, we explored its equivalent DFA.
 We began by identifying the five formal components that define a deterministic model.
-To construct the state diagram, we started with smaller sub-expressions based on the forbidden patterns and expanded from there.
+To construct the state diagram, we started with smaller sub-expressions based on the forbiden patterns and expanded from there.
 This led to the creation of the final automaton diagram, which visually represents all valid transitions and the rejections for each disallowed sequence.

-The graphic above shows the resulting DFA, illustrating how the automaton navigates through states while avoiding the restricted sequences.
+The graphic above shows the resulting DFA, ilustrating how the automaton navigates through states while avoiding the restricted sequences.
 This model was implemented in Prolog, and its behavior was verified through a comprehensive test suite (see test_automata.pl).

 ![image](https://github.com/user-attachments/assets/26f07407-9ac4-4c07-9df5-3abde2f75039)